k-box/k-search-client-js/docs/index.md

 ## Browser support

-K-Search support modern browsers: Microsoft Edge (14+), Google Chrome, Mozilla Firefox, Opera (40+), Safari (10), iOS Safari 10.3+, Chrome on Android, Firefox on Android and even IE9, IE10 and IE11.
+K-Search support modern browsers: Microsoft Edge (14+), Google Chrome, Mozilla Firefox, Opera (40+), Safari (10), iOS Safari 10.3+, Chrome on Android, Firefox on Android and even IE10 and IE11.
+Support for IE9 is given on best effort.
 Support for Internet Explorer 8, Opera Mini or Android Stock Browser before Android 4 is not given and will not be considered for future updates.

 For a detailed overview of which technologies we are using and their browser support please refer to the [Browser matrix](./docs/browser-matrix.md) documentation page.